Don't let ageism in the workplace stop you from landing your next job.

 Put yourself in the interviewers' shoes, especially if they are younger than you.
 The last thing they want to hear is how great you are and how much better you can do the job than they can.
 You might not even intend to come off that way, but if you're sharing all that you've accomplished during your career, it might intimidate the interviewer in this scenario.
 Instead, use your maturity to ask questions and listen to what the needs of the organization and department are.
 Doing so will allow you to choose specifics from your experience to share that can address the needs mentioned.

 If the question about your age doesn't come up, yet you sense it's an issue, you could choose to bring it up yourself.
-You might say, "I'm sure you have a lot of questions about my age and how that might impact my ability and drive in this position.
+You might say, "I'm sure you have a lot of questions about me being an older candidate and how that might impact my ability and drive in this position.
 My years of experience allow me to be quick on my feet with the knowledge to handle situations quickly and efficiently ..."

-To further "sell" your age in a positive light, you might share that you have more time and flexibility in your schedule now that your kids are grown, and you would love to focus and put extra energy into everything that's required to get the job done effectively.
+To further "sell" your age to the employer in a positive light during the hiring process, you might share that you have more time and flexibility in your schedule now that your kids are grown, and you would love to focus and put extra energy into everything that's required to get the job done effectively.

 As you explore the adventurous landscape of interviewing, see your age as an asset, rather than a liability.
-Doing so gives your interviewer the opportunity to easily see those assets, too.
-Going in with the right mentality, while utilizing the tips above, will emphasize your skill set and strengths for the interviewer while taking the focus away from your age, thus helping you combat age discrimination.
+Doing so gives your interviewer or hiring manager the opportunity to easily see those assets, too.
+Going in with the right mentality, while utilizing the tips above, will emphasize your skill set and strengths for the interviewer while taking the focus away from your age, thus helping you combat age discrimination and get that job offer.

 Need to brush up on your job interview skills?
-Learn more about our interview coaching services!
+Learn more about our career advice and interview coaching services!

 - Interview Tips for Caregivers Returning to Work